dotnet/docs-maui/docs/user-interface/controls/imagebutton.md

 - `Fill` - stretches the image to completely and exactly fill the `ImageButton`.
 This may result in the image being distorted.
 - `AspectFill` - clips the image so that it fills the `ImageButton` while preserving the aspect ratio.
 - `AspectFit` - letterboxes the image (if necessary) so that the entire image fits into the `ImageButton`, with blank space added to the top/bottom or sides depending on whether the image is wide or tall.
 This is the default value of the `Aspect` enumeration.
+- `Center` - centers the image in the `ImageButton` while preserving the aspect ratio.

 In addition, `ImageButton` defines `Clicked`, `Pressed`, and `Released` events.
 The `Clicked` event is raised when an `ImageButton` tap with a finger or mouse pointer is released from the button's surface.
 The `Pressed` event is raised when a finger presses on an `ImageButton`, or a mouse button is pressed with the pointer positioned over the `ImageButton`.
 The `Released` event is raised when the finger or mouse button is released.
 Generally, a `Clicked` event is also fired at the same time as the `Released` event, but if the finger or mouse pointer slides away from the surface of the `ImageButton` before being released, the `Clicked` event might not occur.